 If you or a loved one has been injured in an aircraft-related accident, you may have a legal claim for compensation.
 At Shine Lawyers, we're aviation law experts and deliver practical legal solutions quickly and effectively.

-The laws surrounding aviation injuries are detailed and complex.
-Often, complicated jurisdictional issues arise.
-International airline passengers are subject to rules under international conventions, and different rules apply to domestic passengers.
+The laws surrounding aviation injuries are detailed and complex, and often complicated jurisdictional issues arise.
+International airline passengers are subject to rules under international conventions, while different rules apply to domestic passengers.
 That's why you need advice from an aviation law expert.

 We know standing up against big companies can all seem a bit too hard, but that’s where we shine.
 While you focus on getting better we’ll focus on the legal side of things for you.
 You’ll always have someone available to talk to and we’ll never give you the run around.
 Our people will get the job done, without any drama.